 According to Tranter, David was flung into a cellar, with no food and water.
 There were stories of nursing mothers giving him their breast milk for sustenance, through a crack in the cellar’s masonry.
-He survived for 18 days, dying in March 1402, aged 23.
+He survived for at least 18 days, dying between 25th and 27th March 1402, aged 23.

 Some historians now think David died of dysentery; but whether he died of starvation or disease the result was the same; from April 1402 Robert, Duke of Albany, was in control of Scotland.

-A few weeks after his death a public enquiry, under the control of Albany, exonerated Albany and Douglas of any complicity in the death, ordering that no one should “murmur against” them.
-The enquiry concluded that David Stewart, Duke of Rothesay, had died “by divine providence and not otherwise”.
+A few weeks after his death a public inquiry, under the control of Albany, exonerated Albany and Douglas of any complicity in the death, ordering that no one should “murmur against” them.
+The inquiry concluded that David Stewart, Duke of Rothesay, had died “by divine providence and not otherwise”.